 Making a difference together: ICC members raise $110K

-The American Red Cross is always accepting donations to help with disaster relief – click here to donate through the Red Cross website.
+Even though the ICC match is complete, the Red Cross is still accepting donations to help with disaster relief — click here to donate through the Red Cross website.

 Other Ways You Can Help

 - Add your name to ICC’s Disaster Response Network (DRN).
 The DRN gives member building safety professionals the opportunity to volunteer to help jurisdictions who request aid with building damage assessment, building inspections and other code-related functions in disaster areas.

 - Sign up to house a volunteer.
 ICC is establishing the Hurricane Harvey Code Heroes Housing Network.
 The network will connect volunteers with available rooms in the area.

 - Stay up-to-date with the latest from ICC.
 As the situation in Texas and Louisiana develops, we’ll be sending out periodic updates.

 - Volunteer to assist with remote data entry of Hurricane Harvey damage assessment reports – a great way for those living outside of Texas to offer much needed assistance.
 To volunteer, email either a Dropbox username or an email address that can accept larger files to Dawn Neil, president of the New Jersey Association of Technical Assistants, at email@example.com.
 If you are with Arizona Building Officials Permit Techs, please copy firstname.lastname@example.org on that email.

 - ICC Pulse: ICC Stands Ready to Help with Hurricane Irma